Immigration Advice Service

 Immigration attorneys

-We've had over 5000 applications approved
+We've had over 25,000 applications approved

 Get the correct advice from qualified immigration experts

-4.7 rating 414 reviews
+4.4 rating 1030 reviews

 Request a call back from our immigration experts

-What are the 4 ways to become a U.S citizen?
+What are the 4 ways to become a US citizen?

-Immigrants from all over the world dream of living out the American dream and starting a life in the United States.
-Most commonly, immigrants begin their life in the U.S by getting a Green Card to become a lawful permanent resident.
-But becoming a U.S citizen will give you many more rights than that of a Green Card holder and comes with many benefits.
+Immigrants commonly begin their lives in the US by getting a Green Card to become lawful permanent residents.
+However, becoming a US citizen gives you many more rights than a Green Card holder and has many benefits.

 US passport